j-d-b/css-guide/README.md

 # CSS Methodology and Architecture
 *A summarized guide for organizing CSS, from class names to file structure*

+*Note, this guide is currently still a draft*

 ## Introduction
 This is a style guide promoting consistent, maintainable styling in web development.